interface-web-de-gpio-y-pwm-del-esp8266-o-esp32-con-vue-vuetify-y-websockets

-We continue with a new entry on the ESP8266 and ESP32, seeing how to create a Web interface to control our device with VueJS, Vuetify, and NativeWebsockets.
+We continue with a new post about the ESP8266 and ESP32, seeing how to make a Web interface to control our device with VueJS, Vuetify and NativeWebsockets.

-This is a special entry because it will be a recap and consolidation of everything we have seen so far.
-To put it into context, remember that to get here we have seen Ajax communication, Asynchronous Websockets, Vue, Vuetify.
+This is a special post because it will be a recap and consolidation of everything we have seen so far.
+To put it in context, remember that to get here we have seen Ajax communication, Asynchronous Websockets, Vue, Vuetify.

-In the previous entry, we put together all the components to create a Web interface.
-Now we just need to add Vuetify to the equation to have a good demo of how to create a web interface for your project.
+Already in the previous post we put all the components together to make a Web interface.
+Now we just need to add Vuetify to the equation to have a good demo of how to make a web interface for your project.

-The good news is, this post is not going to be very difficult!
-In fact, the entire backend part is identical to the previous entry.
-So, we avoid repeating the code and refer you to it.
+esp32-gpio-vuetify-resultado The good news is that this post won’t be very difficult!
+In fact, the entire backend part is identical to the previous post.
+So we avoid repeating the code and refer you to it.

-The part that will change is the frontend, which needs to be adapted to integrate Vuetify.
+The part that will change is the frontend, which must be adapted to integrate Vuetify.

 So our ‘index.html’ file looks like this.
 Nothing particularly striking, we have simply adapted the code to make use of the components provided by the framework.